rogeliosandoval/Business-Landing-Page/README.md

 <h1>Company Webpage</h1>
 This is a website built for a home inspection comapny that gives their clients a place to reference.
 Clients can book inspections, learn more about the company, apply for job positions or simply look up contact information.
-Links to the socials are also provided on the footer where they can alweays be accessed.
+Links to the socials are also provided on the footer where they can always be accessed.
 <br>
 <br>
-Overall the main goal of this project is to make a fully functional website that allows clients to not only book inspections online, but to take care of coments, questions or concerns that they may have while considering getting a home inspection.
+Overall the main goal of this project is to make a fully functional website that allows clients to not only book inspections online, but to take care of comments, questions or concerns that they may have while considering getting a home inspection.
 <br>
 <br>
 <a href="https://ibb.co/wCGPqdL"><img src="https://i.ibb.co/GkY8DdJ/Web1.png" alt="Web1" border="0"></a>